Overview

 Equipment and Electronics

-Avoid dangerous electrical practices such as overloading circuits or modifying three-prong plugs to fit two-prong outlets.
-There is also a risk of data loss without suitable power circuitry and surge protection to guard electronic equipment from power surges and blackouts.
+Avoid risky electrical practices, like overloading circuits or modifying three-prong plugs to fit two-prong outlets.
+Without proper power circuitry and surge protection, you also risk data loss and damage to your electronics from power surges and blackouts.

 Communications Tools